Skip to content

 trusted, powerful journalism

-We believe people-centered, independent journalism is the key to good governance, transparency and accountability.
-An inclusive, trustworthy information ecosystem gives people the tools they need to keep leaders accountable, share solutions and drive change.
-New Narratives is a network of local newsrooms and media development organizations that collaborate with leading Global South newsrooms to provide funding and editorial support so they can do game-changing journalism.
-We support them to build sustainable businesses to support that journalism.
+We believe people-centered, independent journalism is the key to good governance, justice and economic development.
+An inclusive, trustworthy information ecosystem gives citizens the tools they need to keep leaders accountable, share solutions and drive change.
+New Narratives supports a network of leading Global South newsrooms with funding and editorial support to do game-changing journalism, and the business development support they need to be sustainable.
+Learn More

 Recent collaborations

 New Narratives is not a publisher.
-We help build impactful newsmedia ecosystems rather than compete with them.
-For that reason we fund newsmedia to do fact-based, people centered investigative and explanatory journalism.
-All journalism is published first by them.
+We help build impactful newsmedia ecosystems by supporting leading newsrooms rather than competing with them.
+All journalism is published first by our partners and then shared on our site.

 Breaking the Chains – After Being Trafficked to Oman a Group of Liberian Women Decided to Take Matters into Their Own Hands